xupeiwust/deepforge/docs/reference/cli.rst

 - Installation Configuration
 - Starting DeepForge or Components
-- Installing and Upgrading Torch
 - Update or Uninstall DeepForge
 - Managing Extensions

 Installation Configuration
 --------------------------
-Installation configuration including the installation location of Torch7 and data storage locations.
-These can be edited using the :code:`deepforge config` command as shown in the following examples:
+Installation configuration can be edited using the :code:`deepforge config` command as shown in the following examples:

 Printing all the configuration settings: